SinisterSpatula/RetroflagGpiGuides/OpenborBeta6510.md

 ```
 openbor = "pushd /opt/retropie/ports/openbor; /opt/retropie/ports/openbor/OpenBOR; popd"
 ```
+* the above emulators.cfg might not be fully correct.

 Per Cypherghost

-> The above may not be correct, you may consider trying this instead:
+> you may consider trying this instead, about the emulators.cfg, it should be:

- > About the emulators.cfg

- > it should be:

 ```
 openbor = "pushd /opt/retropie/ports/openbor; /opt/retropie/ports/openbor/OpenBOR %ROM%; popd"